School's Out (1992 film): Production

 During development of School's Out, six of Degrassis actors filmed Degrassi Talks, a six-part non-fiction miniseries in which the actors interviewed teenagers and young adults across Canada about issues explored in the show.
 Principal photography for School's Out began on July 21, 1991.
 Yan Moore explained the use of the word "fuck" in the film: "There was a tension growing, especially between Joey and Snake.
 Snake had this tremendous frustration and the word had never been used in a script before.
 So, when Snake finally lost it with Joey, the word was included.
 Since Caitlin overheard the conversation, it just seemed right for her to use that totally un-Caitlin-like word."

 Music

-The film featured eight songs from the debut album of Toronto-based rock group Harem Scarem.
-After the movie aired, Toronto radio station Q-107 received multiple requests to play Harem Scarem's music.
+The film features eight songs from the debut album of Toronto-based rock group Harem Scarem.
+After the film aired, Toronto radio station Q-107 received multiple requests to play Harem Scarem's music.

-The film also featured songs from top Canadian artists including Gowan (the song "Moonlight Desires"), The Box (band), Spoons (band), Amy Sky, Images in Vogue and Malcolm Burn.
+The film also features songs from top Canadian artists including Gowan (the song "Moonlight Desires"), The Box, Spoons, Amy Sky, Images in Vogue and Malcolm Burn.

 Release

 Broadcast

 School's Out aired on CBC Television at 8:00 p.m. on January 5, 1992.
 The film drew 2.3 million viewers on the network, doubling the average audience that Degrassi High received.
-In Australia, the film premiered on ABC TV at 8:30.p.m on May 17, 1993, preceded by an introduction from Afternoon Show host Michael Tunn.
+In Australia, the film premiered on ABC TV at 8:30.p.m on May 21, 1993, preceded by an introduction from Afternoon Show host Michael Tunn.